- Open Day 2017

 Where possible, you should attend a live audition at the Sydney Conservatorium of Music.
 If you are an interstate or international applicant and cannot attend in person, you may submit an audition online.
 The recordings must be no older than six weeks at the time of submission.
 Audio-only recordings will not be accepted.

-Instrumental principal study is available in bass, brass, drums, guitar, piano, vibraphone and woodwind.
+Instrumental principal study is available in bass, brass, drums, guitar, piano, vibraphone, woodwind and voice.

 Jazz Aptitude Test